mog96/code-for-palestine-2017_y3-gaza/README.md

 - Pull
 Leave 'Push' for when we start projects.

+### Objective
+Finish yesterday's objective.

+## Day 4
+Learn about Intents and multiple activities in an Android app.

+### Objective
+Add forecast detail activity to the weather app, shown when a user taps a forecast in the main activity.

+Add sharing of forecast text from detail activity.

+Add opening map from main activity.
+(Future version of the weather app will support weather map...?)

+## Day 5
 Learn about the RecyclerView.
 - RecyclerView allows us to scroll through views in list form
 - RecyclerView goes hand in hand with an Adapter